albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

   COPY ./build/libs/*.jar application.jar
   ```

-- This creates a new layer every time a new FatJAR file is created
+- This creates a new layer every time a new FatJAR file is created, e.g. every time the code changes

 - Creating many large layers may consume large amounts of disk space